-The Group's financial instruments comprise, cash and cash equivalents and various items such as trade debtors, trade creditors that arise directly from its operations.
+The Group's financial statements comprise cash and various items such as trade receivables, trade payables, other payables, other taxes and social security payables that are directly from its operations.
 The main purpose of these financial instruments is to finance the Group's operations.

 The main risks arising from the Group's financial instruments are liquidity and credit risk.
-The Group ensures that it has sufficient cash resources available to meet all short-term cash requirements and to meet its capital expenditure programme for the foreseeable future.
+The Group ensures that it has sufficient cash resources available to meet all short term cash requirements and to meet its capital expenditure programme for the foreseeable future.